-Title YOUNG PEOPLE’S EXPERIENCES OF PSNI STOP AND SEARCH POWERS DIFFER ACROSS SOCIAL AND RELIGIOUS LINES Degree of recognition International Media type Web Country United Kingdom Date 23/05/2018 Description A new report from researchers at Queen’s has found that there are significant attitudinal differences and direct experiences towards the PSNI and their use of stop and search powers from 16 year-olds across social and religious lines.
+Title YOUNG PEOPLE’S EXPERIENCES OF PSNI STOP AND SEARCH POWERS DIFFER ACROSS SOCIAL AND RELIGIOUS LINES Degree of recognition International Media type Web Country/Territory United Kingdom Date 23/05/2018 Description A new report from researchers at Queen’s has found that there are significant attitudinal differences and direct experiences towards the PSNI and their use of stop and search powers from 16 year-olds across social and religious lines.

 Dr John Topping and Dr Dirk Schubotz, from the School of Social Sciences, Education and Social Work at Queen’s co-authored the report entitled: ‘The usual suspects’?: Young people’s experiences of police stop and search powers in Northern Ireland’ which was launched today (Wednesday, 23 May) as part of ARK’s 2017 Young Life and Times (YLT) and Kids’ Life and Times (KLT) surveys at Queen’s University.